 Over 100 terabytes of networked storage is available to hold data.
 Engineering users are familiar with the networked storage spaces provided through the use of home, office, research and web space.
 Using these spaces ensures that your data is backed up regularly, stored in a controlled environment, protected under disaster recovery plans and best of all, available to you from anywhere.

 Backups for the network drives stored on the Netapp are completed in two ways: snapshots and tape.
 Easy restoration of data can be performed by using snapshots.
-A tape library is used for preserving data on a daily, weekly and monthly basis with tapes stored at on-site and off-site locations.
+A tape library is used for preserving data on a weekly and monthly basis with tapes stored at on-site and off-site locations.

 A snapshot is a read-only copy of the entire file system and all the files on the networked storage spaces.
 Each one reflects the state of the file system at the time the snapshot was created.
 Snapshots can be immediately retrieved by users without the need to request a restoration of data from backup tapes.
 You can navigate through each snapshot as if it were active.
 Your directories and files will appear as they were at the time that the snapshot was taken.
 Snapshots are taken every hour on this schedule.